-- LCRC holds open training on Tuesday and Thursday evenings, April through September.
+- LCRC holds open training on Tuesday and Thursday evenings, April through Labor Day.
 Training begins at 12:00 PM and continues to dusk.

 - LCRC holds open training on Saturdays, April through September.
 Training begins at 8:00 AM and continues to dusk.

 - Training will be held on the 160 grounds at the Minnesota Horse and Hunt Club located at (see maps below for directions).